It’s the year of decay of players who ruled in the 90s, and the fans observe three new heroes: Gustavo Kuerten, Magnus Norman as well as a prototype of a 21st Century player – Marat Safin. Norman doesn’t maintain good form in the second part of the year, but Safin along with Kuerten fight in the sea

 2005

-# Roger Federer loses only four matches within the season, it’s the most dominated season by a player since 1984 (John McEnroe); Federer would have equaled McEnroe’s best win/loss record if he had beaten David Nalbandian in his last match of the year at ‘Masters’ (Shanghai), the Argentinian won 7-6 in the 5th set though, in the most balanced (until the end) Masters final since 1988
+# Roger Federer loses only four matches within a year, it’s the most dominated season by a player since 1984 (John McEnroe); Federer would have equalled McEnroe’s best win/loss record if he had beaten David Nalbandian in his last match of the year at ‘Masters’ (Shanghai), the Argentinian won 7-6 in the 5th set though, in the most balanced (until the finish line) Masters final since 1988

-# A teenager from Mallorca, playing with unusual long shorts, Rafael Nadal, after a bit disappointing 2004 season, wins two consecutive ‘Masters Series” events (including the longest final at the time, 5 hours 14 minutes, in Rome against Guillermo Coria), preceding the Roland Garros crown, and starts timidly his long rivalry with Federer
+# A teenager from Mallorca, playing with unusual long shorts, Rafael Nadal, after a bit disappointing 2004 season, wins two consecutive ‘Masters Series” events (including the longest final at the time, 5 hours 14 minutes, in Rome against Guillermo Coria), preceding the Roland Garros crown, and shyly begins his long rivalry with Federer

 2006